Never Learn Not to Love: Composition and authorship

-According to Manson, he penned "Cease to Exist" specifically for the Beach Boys to record: "[The Beach Boys] were fighting amongst themselves, so I wrote that song to bring them together.
+According to Manson, he had penned "Cease to Exist" specifically for the Beach Boys to record.
+He explained, "[The Beach Boys] were fighting amongst themselves, so I wrote that song to bring them together.
 'Submission is a gift, give it to your brother.'
 Dennis has true soul, but his brothers couldn’t accept it."
 Manson Family member Squeaky Fromme said of the song, "Charlie made up a song for Dennis, and we wrote down the words.
 Part of it was from a man to a woman, and part from a man to his brothers."
 Fromme added, "Dennis would later talk the Beach Boys into recording the song, but someone would talk him into changing the rhythm and words, and failing to even mention Charlie."
 Mike Love claimed that he was not aware of the song's author at the time, and assumed that Dennis had written it.

 Manson was not given a label credit for the song.
 In exchange for the publishing rights to "Cease to Exist", he received a sum of cash and a BSA motorcycle which he later gave to Family member Paul Watkins.
-In 1971, when asked why he did not credit Manson, Wilson answered: "He didn't want that.
+Asked in a 1971 interview as to why he did not credit Manson, Wilson answered, "He didn't want that.
 He wanted money instead.
 I gave him about a hundred thousand dollars' worth of stuff."
 Conversely, band engineer Stephen Desper stated that the decision to leave Manson uncredited was retribution for "the stuff of value that Manson ripped off from Dennis".
 Desper continued, "If Manson had been a decent person, the Beach Boy organization would have given him credit and treasure, as they did with other writers.
 But Manson was a thief and did not play by civil rules.
 By those rules, he was compensated as far as they were concerned."